-Designer's Greenpoint Wood Frame With Marble Mantels, Wood Floors Asks $3.5 Million
+Designer's Greenpoint Wood Frame With Marble Mantels Asks $3.5 Million

-Renovation on the interior combined old and new, with an original stair and wide plank floor boards along with a new kitchen and bathrooms.
+A recent renovation combined old and new, including an original stair and wide plank floor boards along with a new kitchen and bathrooms.

 Photo via Compass

-This Greenpoint residence has a stylish presence after a reno tackled the wood frame, inside and out.
-On the inside, the work combined old and new with an original stair and wide plank floor boards along with a new kitchen and bathrooms.
+This Greenpoint residence has a stylish presence after a reno tackled the wood frame inside and out.
+On the inside, the work combined old and new, including retaining an original stair and wide plank floor boards and adding a new kitchen and bathrooms.
 The house, at 141 Calyer Street, sits within the Greenpoint Historic District.

 According to the historic district designation report, the house and its neighbor at No. 143 were built by John W. Ford around 1868.
 Calyer Street itself was opened in the 1850s.
 A map published in 1868 shows the two wood frame dwellings were already in place and records them as three-story dwellings with two-story rear extensions.

-The 20 foot-wide house is a legal three-family; as it was in the early 20th century, historic i-cards show.
-It is currently set up as a two family with a garden rental and a triplex above.
-The house last sold in 2022 for $2.25 million and the renovation by designer Christina Salway included some changes to the floor plans, the old listing shows.
-The main kitchen was relocated to the rear extension on the parlor level, bedrooms inserted into former kitchen spaces, and bathrooms added.
+The 20-foot-wide house is a legal three-family, as it was in the early 20th century, historic i-cards show.
+It is currently set up as a two-family with a garden rental and a triplex above.
+The house last sold in 2022 for $2.25 million, and the subsequent renovation by designer Christina Salway included some changes to the floor plans, the old listing shows.
+The main kitchen was relocated to the rear extension on the parlor level, bedrooms were inserted into former kitchen spaces, and bathrooms added.

-There is a brighter jolt of green in the kitchen, with a wall of green tile.
+There is a bolder jolt of green in the kitchen thanks to a wall of dark green tile.
 The windowed space has been outfitted with wood lower cabinets, a vintage sink, and open shelving.

-On the second floor there is a bedroom with an en suite bath above the kitchen while the largest bedroom faces the street.
-At the center of the floor is a wall of closets, one housing the laundry, and a full bath.
+On the second floor is a bedroom with an en suite bath above the kitchen, while the largest bedroom faces the street.
+At the center of the level is a wall of closets, one housing the laundry, and a full bathroom.
 The latter has a wood and copper tub, a pedestal sink, a hex tile floor, and a wall of green tile.

 The two top floor bedrooms share a half bath.